Background

 Proceeding Outcomes

-Current Proceeding Events
+Proceeding Events in 2023

-A ruling was issued on February 1, 2023 to notice a workshop and invite responses to questions about consumer protections and the planned evaluation of the net billing tariff.
+A ruling was issued on February 1 to notice a workshop and invite responses to questions about consumer protections and the planned evaluation of the net billing tariff.

-An online workshop was held on February 8, 2023 to obtain information on the current VNEM tariff and NEMA subtariff and to discuss how to synchronize them with related statutes and California climate policies and objectives.
+An online workshop was held on February 8 to obtain information on the current VNEM tariff and NEMA subtariff and to discuss how to synchronize them with related statutes and California climate policies and objectives. (workshop slides | workshop recording)

-A ruling was issued on February 28, 2023 to invite responses to questions about virtual NEM, NEM aggregation, and fuel cell resources.
+A ruling was issued on February 28 to invite responses to questions about virtual NEM, NEM aggregation, and fuel cell resources.

-A ruling was issued on April 3, 2023 to invite responses to questions about the implementation of Public Utilities Code Section 769.2 per AB 2143.
+A ruling was issued on April 3 to invite responses to questions about the implementation of Public Utilities Code Section 769.2 per AB 2143.

-proposed decision and fact sheet, were issued August 2, 2023 regarding the virtual NEM tariff, the NEM aggregation subtariff, protections for NEM and net billing tariff customers, the future NBT evaluation, the NEM fuel cell tariff, and implementation of Public Utilities Code Section 769.2.
+A proposed decision and fact sheet were issued on August 2 regarding the virtual NEM tariff, the NEM aggregation subtariff, protections for NEM and net billing tariff customers, the future NBT evaluation, the NEM Fuel Cell tariff, and implementation of Public Utilities Code Section 769.2.
 Parties to the proceeding submitted opening and reply comments on the proposed decision on August 22 and August 28, respectively.
-The proposed decision will be on the CPUC's November 16 Voting Meeting agenda.
-The proposed decision's adder for the virtual net billing tariff (VNBT) is based on analysis published with D.22-12-056, available on the NBT decision webpage.
+The proposed decision's adder for the VNBT is based on analysis published with D.22-12-056, available on the NBT decision webpage.
 For quick reference, see Energy Division staff's VNBT analysis.

 If you want to be notified of events in R.20-08-020, sign up for the proceeding's service list here.